-One research stream is aimed at understanding the mechanisms underlying experience-dependent plasticity of vision.
+One research stream aims to understand the mechanisms underlying experience-dependent plasticity of vision.
 Typically, we test hypotheses by altering visual experience in a specific way, and measure the effects on visual function in animals with cellular perturbations.
 Currently, we are manipulating the function of the retina and visual cortex to establish the substrates underlying novel forms of developmental and adult visual plasticity.

 We are also involved in the development of rehabilitative strategies for stroke.
-We have developed rodent models of cortical stroke, and manipulate post-stroke stroke experience and physiology to facilitate recovery.
+We have developed rodent models of cortical stroke, and use manipulations of experience after stroke to facilitate recovery.
 We are currently focusing on pre-stroke experience as a causal factor in the manifestation of, and the functional recovery from, stroke.

 Ph.D.
 1989: Psychology, Dalhousie University, Halifax, Nova Scotia, Canada